paoloriccardi/paoloriccardi.github.io/_posts/2021-09-01-two-heuristics-to-measure-organizational-debt.md

 - unplanned cornercases and exceptions
 - missing information for a given request

-Whatever the reason(s) you may have some issue to address but in the meantime you will havean obvious outcome: it will be very difficult to backtrack anything since the communications were  done totally or partially off the system or off the records.
+Whatever the reason(s) you may have some issue to address but in the meantime you will have an obvious outcome: it will be very difficult to backtrack anything since the communications were done either totally or partially off the system and off the records.
 Good luck trying to trace back what happened.

 ##### Conclusions
 What's really missing here is a cohesive environment where data are shared and communications are integrated in the workflow.
 It may look simple, but beyond the more common cases you cannot always take for granted that you have the right tool to support every specific piece of task inside the process.

 Be aware though, because usually tools cannot fix a process by themselves, even though they may help the transition to a better process.
+Most important of all you should start from the process and work your way to the it tools to support it, not vice versa.

 Applying some computer science common sense we can say that you won't fix a quadratic sorting algorithm simply by putting a better CPU, you will need to rewrite the algorithm using a different approach.

 In other words you need to sit down and reconsider the problem you were trying to fix in the first place... maybe yesterday your business process was just fine for the job but now perhaps the scenario is different and you will need to adapt.